svoulgaris-spec/SCQuantv1/README.md

 # The Quintum Quantum Classifier

+# Introduction:
+Quintum's presented solution to the IonQ Challenge at SCQuantathonv1 October 2024.

+IonQ Challenge: Our goal was to use quantum machine learning (QML) by using a hybrid model with classical pre- and post- processing with a quantum layer in between pertaining to an encoder, ansatz, and quantum features.

 # Key Concepts for Stacking the BOFT Ansatz with Suzuki-Trotter:
 1. Ansatz: This refers to the parametric quantum circuit (like your Butterfly Orthogonal Ansatz) that encodes your quantum solution.
 It remains as the